elboyer228/sigma_sitetest/index.markdown

 layout: home
 ---

-# Welcome to the Sigma Squad's Data Story !

 ...and how their dream of becoming successful actors was transformed into a data-driven journey to uncover the secrets of Hollywood stardom.